JsWatt/styleguide/projects.md

 * code that does something should have its own project

-* projects need to have documentation

 ==     documentation
-- projects should have a readme that serves a documentation
+- projects need to have documentation

 ==     tests
-- Tests are more important when trying to solve a problem than when documenting
+- Test while coding
+- use tests to challange assumptions
+- do not use tests as documentation

 ==     change log
 - document the change